SCOTT W. TYLER

 Students: W. Albright, DRI; B. Andraski, USGS; C. Cooper, DRI; P. Hartsough, UC-Davis; K. Font, Or.
 DEQ; S. Kampf, Colo.
 State Univ.; D. Decker, DRI; J. Leising, SNWA; S. Kranz, D. Prudic, USGS; E. Twom, F. Ramsing, G. Webb, J. Green, J. Kinder, F. Suarez, J. Aravena, M. Hausner, L. Williamson

 Dr. Tyler has conducted and published research from each of the seven continents in the area of hydrology and water resources.
-He speaks fluent French and rudimentary Spanish.
+He speaks modest French and rudimentary Spanish.